Housing and planning landscape

 - land use change statistics, which includes changes of land use from non-developed to residential, and the density of housing

 Planning statistics get collected by local planning authorities.
 Land use statistics get collected by the Ordnance Survey.
-The Minsitry of Housing, Communities and Local Government (MHCLG) is then responsible for the analysis and publication of the statistics.
+The Department for Levelling Up, Housing and Communities (DLUHC) is then responsible for the analysis and publication of the statistics.

 The land use and planning theme has 2 sub-themes: applications, permissions.Explore relevant statistics